About Butter Chicken and the way of life

 The illustration didn’t work for me, but it worked for at least 5778 people.
 For comparison, I can’t even get 100 likes for any illustration I post on Instagram.

-An experienced brand designer forwarded me an Insta link about a new startup brand she declined to work with due to budget constraints.
-She observed that the visual identity scheme was all over the place – lacking the finesse and consistency expected in a well-executed branding program.
+An experienced brand designer forwarded me an Insta link about a new startup brand she had declined to work with — budget constraints.
+She observed that the visual identity was all over the place.
+Lacking the finesse and consistency expected in a well-executed branding program.

-Yet, I saw it differently.
-It appeared to me as a scenario where a young client collaborated with a young designer, both seemingly unaware of old branding standards.
-They were focused on creating a brand that resonates with its target audience, i.e., themselves.
+But I saw it differently.
+A young client and a young designer, both seemingly unaware of old branding standards.
+Both focused on creating something that resonated with their audience — which was, essentially, themselves.

-The takeaway here: I must shed my preconceived notions about standards and quality in defining good design.
-There’s a whole new world and audience out there to cater to.
+The takeaway: I must shed my preconceived notions about standards and quality in defining good design.
+There’s a whole new world out there.
+A whole new audience.

 ––––––